-The member must leave the table when the matter is considered, but does not need to leave the room.
+Members with a non-financial interest must physically withdraw from the table when the matter is considered but do not need to leave the room.
 The minutes must record the declaration and member's subsequent abstention from discussion and voting.